CV4EcologySchool/lst-super-res/README.md

 3. Add data

 The processed dataset for this particular project is currently not publicly available.
-However, one should manually add inputs and outputs and specify their pathds in a configs/*.yaml file.
+However, one should manually add inputs and outputs and specify their paths in a configs/*.yaml file.
 Speficially, you will need to add paths to three folders:

 - input_basemap: This folder is constituted of 8-bit, 3-band images of your basemap of choice (in our case RGB), all the same size and resolution (e.g. 672x672 pixels at 10m resolution)
 - input_target: This folder is constituted of single band floating point images of your target (in our case LST) at a coarse resolution (e.g. 70m) but resampled to the same size and resolution as the basemap and the desired output.